Configure DHCP server

 Configure managed DHCP server

-- Under locations select the location and under VLANs open the existing VLAN where the DHCP server should be configured.
+- Under Locations, select the location and open the existing VLAN where the DHCP server should be configured.

-- Under DHCP, click on Managed, enter and confirm the DHCP parameters.
-Note: For EC-XL locations, different DHCP ranges must be configured between the two CPEs.
+- For EC-XL locations, different DHCP ranges must be configured between the two CPEs.

 - If multiple DHCP ranges are required, click + Add DHCP Range.

-- If required, click + DHCP Option, enter and confirm the parameters.
+- If required, click + DHCP Option, enter the parameters and confirm your entries.

-- If IP-addresses should be reserved for devices, then click + DHCP reservations, enter and confirm the parameters.
+- If IP addresses should be reserved for devices, click + DHCP Reservations, enter the parameters and confirm your entries.

 - Save your entries and submit the configuration order.